huaminghuangtw/Evergreen-Notes/Permanent-Notes/choose-your-response.md

 ---

+> _“You may not control all the events that happen to you, but you can decide not to be reduced by them.” — Maya Angelou_

-It’s not what happens to us that shapes our lives, but how we _choose to_ respond.
+* It’s not what happens to us that shapes our lives, but how we _choose to_ respond.
+* You can’t control the behavior of others, but you can always control how you respond to it.
+* You are not the cause of everything that happens to you, but you are responsible for how you respond to everything that happens to you.

 ---

-You can’t control what others choose to do, but you can always control how you choose to respond.

----

-Knowing when to stop is a superpower.
-You don’t need to attend every argument you’re invited to, nor should you [waste your energy](energy-management.md) every time.

----

-You are not the cause of everything that happens to you, but you are responsible for how you respond to everything that happens to you.

----

-Most of life’s conflicts come from people _reacting_ to situation rather than _responding_ to it. <u>Man who cannot control his words cannot control himself.</u>
+Most of life’s conflicts come from people _reacting_ to situation rather than _responding_ to it. <mark>Man who cannot control his words cannot control himself.</mark>

 ✱ Example: